rwilcox/chatchat/README.markdown

 With Meteor... well, I have 50 lines of Coffeescript logic and 50 lines of view code.
 Time to go from 0 Meteor knowledge (PLUS very rusty Coffeescript) to a complete chat-chat implementation took me about 3 hours.

+Oh yeah, and some of the magic reminds me of Cocoa Bindings / Key Value Observing.
+(Thanks, desktop Cocoa programming experience!)

 Yes, it's not big, and maybe could be structured better
 ==============================